bvibber/ogv.js/readme.md

 Note that audio fails on iOS as web audio must be started in an event handler for a user action.

+Audio is blacklisted on Safari 6 due to a possible bug in the JavaScript VM or JIT compiler -- Vorbis audio *decoding* hangs the CPU unless the debug console is open (which makes things run rreeaallyy ssllooww).
+Safari 7 works just fine and is not blacklisted.

 Firefox supports Web Audio API with an optional about:config switch.

 Unfortunately IE doesn't support Web Audio yet...
 Audio playback on IE may need to use a shim via the Flash plugin (which is bundled), which may make sync more difficult as there's another layer between our JS code and the output.